All Episodes

 We wait until we see the missile take off.

-Now, That means we have to have an effective anti-missile, anti-ballistic missile defense for the United States.
+Now, that means we have to have an effective anti-ballistic missile defense for the United States, or we have to do something else.

-There's another way to defend, or attempt to defend, which is almost impossible, against missiles once they go ballistic and once they enter the Earth's atmosphere over North America.
+There is another way to defend or attempt to defend, which is almost impossible, against missiles once they go ballistic, and once they enter the Earth's atmosphere over North America, we really can't defend effectively against them.

 But there's something else that we can do.

-If we can get to a missile launch site fast enough before an ICBM gets into the upper levels of the Earth's atmosphere, we can kill it there, in the enemy's own country, in a potential adversary's own land.
+If we can get to a missile launch site fast enough before an ICBM gets into the upper levels of the Earth's atmosphere, we can kill it there in the enemy's own country, in a potential adversary's own land.

 Now, you have to move really fast to do that, and you run into all kinds of problems.

-But when people like Ben Rich and the Skunk Works back years ago got together to build some really esoteric devices, and all kinds of wonderful things, they pulled together a
+But when people like Ben Rich and the Skunk Works back years ago got together to build some really esoteric devices, satellites and SR-71s and all kinds of wonderful things, they pulled together a group of very eclectic thinkers, brilliant engineers, who really didn't work well as a group.

-individuals, very brilliant engineers working together, they can come up with objects that for
+But if you really babysit these individuals and you're a good project manager, individuals, very brilliant engineers working together, they can come up with objects that, for all intents and purposes, appear to be alien.

-all intents and purposes appear to be alien.
-And that is in fact what's happening at Area
+And that is, in fact, what's happening at Area 51.

 You're seeing the limits of our technological base being pushed.

-Because people, these engineers, theoretically can develop all kinds of things that can exceed most of our wildest dreams, but we're limited by our material sciences predominantly to what we can build.
+Because people, these engineers, theoretically, can develop all kinds of things that can exceed most of our wildest dreams, but we're limited by our material sciences predominantly to what we can build.

-getting rumors and more than rumors of craft that are flying in from the pacific
+We've been talking for I don't know how long and getting rumors and more than rumors of craft that are flying in from the Pacific at incredible speeds.

-We have to be able to disable or kill Uh, intercontinental ballistic missiles while they're still rising up above a potential adversary's airspace.
+We have to be able to disable or kill intercontinental ballistic missiles while they're still rising up above a potential adversary's airspace.

 That's absolutely fascinating.